 If you have school-aged kids, then you most likely have heard of Shopkins.
 Just like Beanie Boos, Pokemon cards, BeyBlades and last year’s Rainbow Loom, these grocery store miniature figurines are the latest craze on the schoolyard.
 If you’re wondering how to play with Shopkins, consider these five fun math games to play with your kids.

 Now, I rarely buy toys for the kids: they already have so many from their birthdays and Christmas, and the oldest one is really adept at convincing grandma to buy her favourites.
-So, I was quite reluctant when she started insisting that we needed to go to the store to buy them.
+So, I was quite reluctant when she started insisting that we needed to go to the store to buy Shopkins.
 However, the other night I caved: it felt so awkward to have her bringing home these little toys from school, ones that her friends had given her, without her having any to reciprocate.
 My son also went along for the ride and decided that he needed some to trade at school as well.

 Off to Mastermind Toys we went and they picked a set of 12 (you can also find them on Amazon*).
 I must admit, they’re pretty cute.
 They’re basically miniatures of items you would find at a grocery store, from fruits and veggies, homewares, sweet treats, pantry and other items.
 And they have some cheeky names: “Bart Beans” for a can of beans, “Chloe Flower” for a head cauliflower, and one of my favorites, “Banana Splitty”.
 They come with little ‘grocery bags’ and all sorts of accessories, including books.
 A quick peek on their website revealed that it’s a Canadian company.